aspect-build/aspect-cli/docs/aspect_canonicalize-flags.md

 ## aspect canonicalize-flags

-Canonicalizes a list of bazel options.
+Present a list of bazel options in a canonical form

 ### Synopsis

 This command canonicalizes a list of bazel options.

 Don't forget to prepend  '--' to end option parsing before the flags to canonicalize.

 ```